Topical Clusters

 Option B: Build from scratch

-1. Access the three-column interface
+1. Access the three-column cluster builder

 3. Build topics within each cluster